-If you know that your screen print ink is water-based ink, then rubbing alcohol or mineral spirit can work similarly to acetone and plastisol remover.
+If you know that your screen print ink is water-based ink, then rubbing alcohol or mineral spirit (like this one) can work similarly to acetone and plastisol remover.

 These are excellent thinners that can dissolve your ink.
 You can follow the steps similar to working with the plastisol remover to remove water-based screen print ink.